related-sciences/ukb-gwas-pipeline-nealelab/README.md

 conda activate snakemake
 ```

+Where not stated otherwise, all executable commands are assumed to be run from the root of this repository.

 ## Cluster Management

 This pipeline involves steps that require very different resource profiles.
 Because of this,